-Names of some of the sweets for celebrating Raksha Bandhan in 2016 are as follows:
+Names of some of the sweets for celebrating Raksha Bandhan are as follows:

-Some other tasty and salty delicacies of Rakshabandhan in 2016 are Khasta Kachori and Papdi Chaat.
+Some other tasty and salty delicacies of Rakshabandhan are Khasta Kachori and Papdi Chaat.
 Some people also prefer to share chocolates or cookies as sweets, according to their choice.

 People also buy or prepare sweets or other delicacies to celebrate in a more delightful manner.

 Raksha Bandhan is beyond the limits of cast, creed and biological relationships.
 It celebrates the purity of the beautiful relationship of brother and sister.
 Hope this article helped you in understanding Raksha Bandhan or Rakhi Purnima better, so celebrate Raksha Bandhan and enjoy it to the fullest.